ric355/ultibowifi/README.md

 rather lengthy initialisation process.
 The initialisation process is derived from various sources including the broadcom full mac driver, the plan9 driver, and the cypress wifi host driver.

+## Note that the Pi4 version cannot be compiled until you have updated to the latest
+ultibo release.
+I recommend doing this even if you do not have a Pi4 because the latest project files contain references to the Pi4 build target.

 Using the Device Driver in your applications
 --------------------------------------------